-148. The OfS (in partnership with the UK funding and regulatory bodies) define inappropriate influence as any activity or behaviour that may encourage students to reflect anything other than their true opinion of their experiences during their course in their NSS responses.

-149. Inappropriate influence can emerge in several ways, for example:
+- 109. The OfS (in partnership with the UK funding and regulatory bodies) define inappropriate influence as any activity or behaviour that may encourage students to reflect anything other than their true opinion of their experiences during their course in their NSS responses. - 110.
+Inappropriate influence can emerge in several ways, for example: - a.

-- a.
 Explicit or implicit instruction on the type of responses students should make, including the provision of standard or example responses. - b.
 Explaining how the survey is presented to students and drawing attention, explicitly or implicitly, to the consequences of negative responses, with regard to: - I. conflation with other surveys undertaken by providers whether internal or external - II. league tables, the Teaching Excellence and Student Outcomes Framework (TEF) or Quality Assessment processes - III. employers' perceptions of positive and negative outcomes. - c.
 Instruction on how the response scale is understood by third parties. - d.
 Encouraging students to avoid a particular point on the response scale. - e.
 Failure to ensure that methods to encourage participation in the survey, such as campaigns, the use of promotional materials (either explicitly or implicitly) or incentivisation methods (such as prize draws), do not bias responses. - f.
-Holding compulsory sessions at which the NSS must be completed. - 150.
-If promoting the survey, providers should take into consideration whether the campaign could inappropriately influence the type of responses participants may give.
+Holding compulsory sessions at which the NSS must be completed. - inappropriately influence the type of responses participants may give.
 The OfS (in partnership with the UK funding and regulatory bodies) expects providers to have processes to ensure that all staff (both academic and professional services) have engaged with the guidance and measures in place to prevent inappropriate influence throughout their NSS activities.

-151. As part of pre-launch survey plans, providers are expected to send an email to all eligible students, informing them of the NSS, that their data will be transferred to lpsos MORI and how they will be contacted to complete the survey.
+112. As part of pre-launch survey plans, providers are expected to send an email to all eligible students, informing them of the NSS, that their data will be transferred to Ipsos and how they will be contacted to complete the survey.
 This email will also contain details about a student guide on inappropriate influence.
 This will help to raise awareness among students on the value of their honest views, what to expect on NSS promotion, what is allowed and not allowed, and where students should go for help and support if they are concerned about being influenced.
+There are also OfS designed social media cards available on the NSS extranet which providers can use to raise further awareness with students about what is allowed and not allowed during survey promotion.

-Avoiding Inappropriate Influence - Dos and Don'ts
+Avoiding Inappropriate Influence, Dos and Don'ts